UltraEngine/Documentation/CPP/Window_GetHandle.md

 ## Returns

 Returns the system window handle.
+The return type depends on the platform the program is compiled for.

 ## Example